bkloppenborg/liboi/beignet.md

               --enable-opencl-icd \
               --enable-texture-float \
               --enable-shared-glapi
+    make

 Note that this is being built with only software and Intel 4th generation (i965) processors with OpenCL enabled, OpenCL-OpenGL interop enabled, and floating point textures enabled.
 See
 [the debian page on how to build mesa](http://x.debian.net/howto/build-mesa.html) if you require other options.
+You can also enable a parallel build with `make -jN` where `N` is the number of cores/threads your processor supports.